 Residents of Harwich have access to many different types of public transportation within the Town boundaries and in the surrounding towns.
-The ultimate problem is getting to these access locations.

 i.
 Air Services

 Air service is provided to and from the Cape by several local airports.
 Two of the closest to Harwich are the Chatham Municipal Airport and Barnstable Municipal Airport in Hyannis.